datacamp/courses-introduction-to-version-control-with-git/README.md

 ### Looking at history

-Go into the directory `regional` and look at its history.
+Go into the directory `dental` and look at its history.

-1. What is the log message of the very first commit?
+1. What is the log message of the most recent commit?
 2. Who made that commit?

 ### Credit and blame

-1. Go into the directory `regional`.
+1. Go into the directory `dental`.
 2. How many different commits have been made to `report.txt`?

 ### Viewing differences

-1. Go into the directory `regional`.
+1. Go into the directory `dental`.
+2. What files were added in the most recent commit?
-2. How many lines were changed in the file `northern.csv` in the most recent commit?
+2. How many lines were changed in the file `data/western.csv` in the most recent commit that affected it?
-3. What files were added in the second-most-recent commit?

-### Turning a project into a repository
+### Creating a new repository

-1. Go into the directory `report`.
+1. Create a directory called `workspace`.
 2. Use `git init` to initialize Git in that directory.
-3. Add all of the files in that directory and its sub-directories to the newly-created repository with "Starting to use Git" as the log message.
+3. Move the four data files from `dental/data` to the top level of `workspace`, add them, and commit the change with "Starting to use Git" as the log message.

-### Creating a new repository

-1. Create a new Git repository called `thesis` inside your home directory.
-2. Add these three files (replacing "[your name]" with your name in each case):
-   - `README.md` containing the sentence "PhD thesis of [your name]."
-   - `LICENSE.md` containing the sentence "Copyright (c) [your name]".
-3. Add and commit those two files (and *only* those two files) with the log message "Initializing."

 ### Saving changes

-1. Go into the directory `regional`.
+1. Go into the directory `dental`.
 2. Add a line containing the data shown below to the file `eastern.csv`.
+   Do not add any blank lines before or after this line.
 3. Commit your change with the log message "Adding September's data."

 ```
-2017,9,30,27,11
+2017-11-30,bicuspid
 ```

 ### Undoing changes

-1. Go into the directory `regional`.
+1. Go into the directory `dental`.
 2. Undo the most recent *two* commits.

 ### Listing branches

-1. What branches are there in the directory `regional`?
+1. What branches are there in the directory `dental`?
 2. Which of these branches are you currently on?

 ### Comparing branches

-1. Go into the directory `regional`.
+1. Go into the directory `dental`.
-2. Compare the contents of the `master` branch with the `analysis` branch.
+2. Compare the contents of the `master` branch with the `summary-statistics` branch.
 3. Which files contain differences?

 ### Creating branches

-1. Go into the directory `regional`.
+1. Go into the directory `dental`.
-2. Create a new branch called `reporting`.
+2. Create a new branch called `restarting`.
-3. Delete the file `reporting.sh` in that branch and commit your changes *without* affecting any other branch.
+3. Delete the file `report.txt` in that branch and commit your changes *without* affecting any other branch.
+   Leave `restarting` as the active branch when you are finished.

 ### Merging without conflicts

-1. Go into the directory `regional`.
+1. Go into the directory `dental`.
-2. Merge the branch `update` into the branch `master` using "Consolidating work" as the log message.
+2. Merge the branch `summary-statistics` into the branch `master` using "Consolidating work" as the log message.

 ### Merging with conflicts

-1. Go into the directory `regional`.
+1. Go into the directory `dental`.
-2. Merge the branch `update` into the branch `master`.
+2. Merge the branch `alter-report-title-branch` into the branch `master`.
-3. Resolve the conflicts to keep all of the lines containing the word "KEEP".
+3. Resolve the conflicts so that the final title is "Dental Work by Season".
 4. Commit the reconciled version with the log message "Integrating changes".

 ### Cloning repositories

-Clone the repository `file:///home/thanh/work` to create a repository called `work` in your home directory.
+Clone the repository `file:///tmp/dental` to create a repository called `dental` in your home directory.

 ### Exploring remotes

-1. Go into the repository `regional`.
+1. Go into the repository `dental`.
-2. Which of the following is *not* a remote repository for `regional`?
+2. Add a remote called `upstream` with the URL `file:///tmp/dental`.

 ### Pulling in changes

-1. Go into the repository `regional`.
+1. Go into the repository `dental`.
 2. Pull changes from the `master` branch of the remote `upstream` into the `master` branch of your repository.

 ### Pushing changes

-1. Go into the repository `regional`.
+1. Go into the repository `dental`.
-2. Delete the file `temporary.csv`.
+2. Delete the file `report.txt`.
-3. Commit your change with the log message "Getting rid of temporary file".
+3. Commit your change with the log message "Getting rid of report".
 4. Push your change to the remote repository `upstream`.

 ### Resolving remote conflicts

-1. Go into the repository `regional`.
+1. Go into the repository `dental`.
 2. Pull changes from the `master` branch of the remote `upstream` into the `master branch of your repository.
-3. Resolve the conflicts in `report.txt` to keep all of the lines containing the word "KEEP".
+3. Resolve the conflicts in `report.txt` so that the title is "Final Report: Regional Dental Work".
 4. Commit your resolution with the log message "Integrating changes".

 ## Step 4: Course Outline